Arne-Voigt/MDFconnect/README.md

 ### Example for reading:

-start by reading in a mdf file
+start by reading the file
 ```
 MdfObjRead = MDF_OBJECT();
 MdfObjRead.read('testWrite.mdf');
 ```

-next: extract signals into a Matlab container (hash-list), the signal name must adhere to the regex string
+next: extract signals into a Map container (Matlabs version of a hash-list), the signal names must adhere to the regex string

 ```
 cntnr = MdfObjRead.hHD.getContainerOfAllCNsRegEx('.*');